Skip to main content

 The source of this letter can only be from the outgoing Foreign Affairs Permanent Secretary Thuita Mwangi, who is on record attacking the ICC and being part of the insidious shuttled diplomacy.
 Kenya representatives to the United Nations Machaira Kamau and Koki Muli are answerable to Mwangi Thuita.

 The letter to the UN is not for the advancement of peace and security.
 It directly signals that despite important progress made in moving Kenya forward on the path of democracy, rule of law and respect for human rights, many challenges remain.
-The UN Security Council exists not only to ensure accountability for perpetrators of crimes, but also to secure lasting peace for the all people of the world.
+The UN Security Council exists not only to ensure accountability for perpetrators of crimes but also to secure lasting peace for all people of the world.
 The Council must therefore escalate coordinated efforts to ensure justice and genuine peace prevails not to protect impunity.

-By engaging in an embarrassing act, Mwangi Thuita, Koki Mulli and Macharia Kamau demonstrate lack of full understanding of the difference between the UN Security Council’s political mandate and the ICC’s judicial mandate.
+By engaging in an embarrassing act, Mwangi Thuita, Koki Mulli and Macharia Kamau demonstrate a lack of full understanding of the difference between the UN Security Council’s political mandate and the ICC’s judicial mandate.

 The Rome Statute dictates that a state seeking a finding of inadmissibility of cases before the ICC must satisfy the judges that it is genuinely investigating and prosecuting the same persons for the same conduct as that under investigation by the Office of the Prosecutor; that is the law and nothing short of that will suffice.

 The government has completely failed the threshold of conducting fair, just, and transparent judicial proceedings for all alleged perpetrators while also continuing to respect the ICC judicial process.
-Instead it continues to engage and support activities geared towards shielding the accused persons before the ICC using public funds.
+Instead, it continues to engage in and support activities geared towards shielding the accused persons before the ICC using public funds.
 Under such circumstances and continued interference or tampering of witnesses makes the ICC’s mandate essential to ending impunity in Kenya.
-The office of Prosecutor has to take tough decision against those responsible for tampering with witnesses in Kenya without further procrastination.
+The office of Prosecutor has to take tough decisions against those responsible for tampering with witnesses in Kenya without further procrastination.

 We have to stress the importance of all of us working together to realize a comprehensive strategy for justice.
 The progress made in ending impunity cannot eclipse the challenge that Kenya faces in addressing the legacy of so many years of impunity.
-It need not be a challenge that the country face alone.
+It need not be a challenge that the country faces alone.
 Kenya must realize that with the ICC intervention, what happens with the three accused Kenyan individuals before the Court is a page in the history books of international justice, no matter the end results.

 The constitution of Kenya forbids shielding or protecting individuals accused of crimes that attract no immunity.
-In fact Uhuru Kenyatta and William Ruto should be impeached in accordance with Constitution.
+In fact, Uhuru Kenyatta and William Ruto should be impeached in accordance with the Constitution.
 The threshold of ‘serious reasons for believing that the President has committed a crime under national or international law’ has been confirmed by a court of law and due process fully observed.
 The Parliament is urged to initiate the process.

 UN Security Council cannot and should not get involved in political considerations, neither should it ever stretch the interpretation of the norms adopted in Rome.
 Equally, the Council, its Members or any State for that matter should never seek to interfere with the judicial processes of the Court.